PoppingMangoSources/popmango-aidoku-sources/README.md

 ## Please read first

+**NOTE 1: XCOMIC HAS BEEN REMOVED FROM THIS REPO BECAUSE I SUBMITTED A PR TO ADD IT TO THE AIDOKU COMMUNITY SOURCES REPO, YOU CAN FIND IT THERE NOW**

 **This is a side project, not a maintained source list.**

 These are Aidoku clones of my [Paperback sources](https://github.com/PoppingMangoSources/general-extensions-mangago).
 I built them so I could read the sources that weren't already available on Aidoku.
 They're public in case they're useful to someone else too.